What to Do If a Dog Bites You

 Contact the Police

 Just as with an auto accident, the police should be contacted to complete a report on the attack.
-This will ensure that the history of the dog attacking a person can be preserved and compared to previous record of the dog’s behavior.
+This will ensure that the history of the dog attacking a person can be preserved and compared to the previous record of the dog’s behavior.
 The police can assist in documenting witness identities, the dog, and the owner’s identities as well as the circumstances of the bite or attack.
 The police will likely notify animal control as well.
 While you wait for the police, take the following steps to help ensure all information is documented.

 1) Identify any Witnesses